opendataphilly/opendataphilly-jkan/_datasets/affordable-housing-production.md

 maintainer_email: null
 maintainer_link: null
 maintainer_phone: null
-notes: 'The Division of Housing and Community Development (DHCD) provides funding to developers to build and maintain affordable housing units throughout the city.
-This dataset includes all DHCD-funded housing projects completed since 1994 for which there is data.'
 metadata_modified: null
-modified: null
+modified: '2026-03-23'
+notes: The Division of Housing and Community Development (DHCD) provides funding to developers to build and maintain affordable housing units throughout the city.
+This dataset includes all DHCD-funded housing projects completed since 1994 for which there is data.
 organization: City of Philadelphia
 resources:
 - description: ''